Mobilegeddon: The End is Nigh…Maybe

 Make sure to check individual page content where plugins like videos and Flash might be used.
 If the page content won’t work on mobile, you might need to look at alternate ways to display that content.

-The Audience Overview dashboard from Google Analytics (Figure 4) provides an overview of site traffic.
+The Audience Overview dashboard from Google Analytics below provides an overview of site traffic.
 They have seen almost 10k sessions and about 30k page views since the start of 2015.

-Using the Audience menu inside Google Analytics, we can select the Mobile Overview menu item to see how the site traffic breaks down across mobile, desktop and tablet.
-See Figure 5.
+Using the Audience menu inside Google Analytics, we can select the Mobile Overview menu item to see how the site traffic breaks down across mobile, desktop, and tablet.

 You can see for this site, approximately 60 percent of the site traffic since the beginning of 2015 has been on mobile devices.
 Desktop is roughly a third of overall traffic.
 It is important to point out that this site is not currently mobile-friendly.
 No effort has been made to make this site responsive at all.
 Perhaps a view of these analytics numbers might cause the site owner to rethink that.

 Recall that the with the new Google search algorithm, when users on mobile devices use Google search, pages that are not mobile-friendly will be demoted in the results.
-So this site should be a good, real world example of a site with a high percentage of mobile users, but one that is not mobile-friendly.
-To see how the change has affected this site, we can switch over to the Acquisition menu, and select All TrafficàChannels.
+So this site should be a good, real-world example of a site with a high percentage of mobile users, but one that is not mobile-friendly.
+To see how the change has affected this site, we can switch over to the Acquisition menu, and select All Traffic Channels.

-You can see in Figure 6, approximately 74 percent of the traffic is coming from organic search.
+You can see above that approximately 74 percent of the traffic is coming from organic search.
 Again, this makes a good test case site since we should be able to see what happens to that organic search traffic after April 21st.
 But keep in mind the change should only affect search traffic on mobile, so we need to change the reporting segment from All Sessions to mobile traffic only.
 To do this, click the All Sessions button near the top of the report, clear the checkbox next to “All Sessions” and then select “Mobile Traffic.”
-This is shown in Figure 7.
+This is shown below.

 With that filter in place, we can now click the checkmark next to “Organic Search” in the channel listing and click the “Plot Rows” button at the top of the table.
 Lastly, we can switch to month mode to see the monthly trends.
 Figure 8 depicts the steps and the resulting graph.